 As compelling as the substantive environmental issues of marine policy are to a sustainable future, the rights of marine environmental protest and civil disobedience at sea are even more important because they concern the process and methods of participatory decision-making in marine environmental governance.
 As a fundamental element of international human rights, protest and civil disobedience at sea reflect a dimension of social justice that largely has been ignored.
-This study explores whether the law of the sea and the law of human rights can form a coherent framework that preserves the maritime order of maritime safety and the rule of law at sea, while also protecting free expression and liberal values embodied in international human rights law.
+This study explores whether the law of the sea and the law of human rights can form a coherent law at sea, while also protecting free expression and liberal values embodied in international human rights law.

-The principle of state sovereignty means that states have wide latitude to shape laws that best promote cultural values and varying levels of security.
+The principle of states over eighty means that states have wide latitude to shape laws that best promote cultural values and varying levels of security.
 At sea, however, the equation is immeasurably more complex.
 Rather than considering the laws of just a single state, incidents of maritime protest typically involve the laws of several states, as well as international law.